 Orange County Social Security disability advocate offers assistance for those seeking California disability benefits

 As an Orange County Social Security disability advocate, I help disability claimants throughout Southern California after their initial applications have been denied by the Social Security Administration.
-I have been helping people get Social Security disability and SSI benefits for over 20 years.
+I have been helping people get Social Security disability and SSI benefits for 25 years.

 Will you qualify for Orange County Social Security disability benefits?